 J: Which other comic strips could you recommend to our readers?

-SEAN GARNETT: To be honest, I don’t read many comic strips and I’m not usually one to recommend anything as it’s so subjective.
+SEAN GARNETT: To be honest, I don’t read many comic strips.
+I’m not usually one to recommend anything as it’s so subjective.
 I have recommended things in the past to people who later told me it was rubbish, so I gave up.
 But I do like Pearls Before Swine by Stephan Pastis.

 J: What else inspires you from modern-day pop culture?